braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize/html_in-app_messages.md

 Braze recommends uploading assets to the Media Library for two reasons:

 1. Assets added to a campaign via the Media Library allow your messages to be displayed even while the user is offline, or has poor internet connection.
-2. Assets uploaded to Braze can be more easily reused across campaigns.
+2. Assets uploaded to Braze can be reused across campaigns.

 ##### Adding asset files

 You can add new or existing assets to your campaign.

 To add new assets to your campaign, use the drag-and-drop section to upload a file.
-To add assets that you've already uploaded to Braze's Media Library, select **Add from Media Library**.
+Assets added in this section will also be automatically added to the Media Library.
+To add assets that you've already uploaded to the Media Library, select **Add from Media Library**.

 After your assets are added, they will appear in the **Assets for this campaign** section.
 Hover over an asset from the list and select <i class="fas fa-copy"></i> **Copy** to copy the file's URL to your clipboard.
 Then paste the copied asset URL into your HTML as you normally would when referencing a remote asset.